Connect with others who understand.

 • Flu-like symptoms

-• Itchiness of the skin
+• Itchiness

-Waiting to hear back about a potential diagnosis of autoimmune hepatitis and PBC, one myPBCteam member shared, “Itching is not bad, comes and goes, but not horrible.
+While they waited to hear back about a potential diagnosis of autoimmune hepatitis and PBC, one myPBCteam member shared, “Itching is not bad, comes and goes, but not horrible.
 I am told that I look jaundiced.”

 What Causes Jaundice?

 One of the liver’s many important jobs is to help the body break down and get rid of bilirubin, a component in bile.
-Jaundice happens when the liver is unable to remove enough bilirubin from the bloodstream or is unable to smoothly push the bilirubin through the bile channels into the space in the digestive tract.
+Jaundice happens when the liver can’t remove enough bilirubin from the bloodstream or is unable to smoothly push bilirubin through the bile channels into the space in the digestive tract.
 This can be a sign of liver failure.
-Jaundice can be caused by autoimmune conditions, like PBC, and other liver diseases.
-Jaundice may be a sign of a PBC flare-up.

 How Does Jaundice Relate to the Liver?